Brockhampton Estate was a little gem in the Herefordshire countryside. A great place for picnics, nature, and history - and a good family day out.

 Of course, times depend on how fast or tired little legs are.

 In addition to the walks and Nature Trail, there are several orienteering courses (£1 per route when we visited).

 This was quite well organised, with many information boards containing interesting facts that helped you answer questions on the trail map.

 This took you around the house, gatehouse, and gardens.

-It was also nice to see that there was a prize for completing the trail, and it wasn’t just chocolate or sweets.
-Instead there was a table to choose a prize from, which included a variety of things, like small toys and other items.
-(Our youngest who did the trail chose a box of polished stones).
+It was also nice to see that there was a prize for completing the trail, and it wasn't just chocolate or sweets.
+Instead, there was a table to choose a prize from, which included various things, like small toys and other items.
+(Our youngest, who did the trail, chose a box of polished stones).

-There are a number of picnic benches around the place, but you can also go and sit by the moat, which is a perfect place for it.
+There are several picnic benches around the place, but you can also go and sit by the moat, which is a perfect place for it.

-There’s also some very friendly ducks that will probably come and say hello.
+Some very friendly ducks will probably come and say hello.